Hyrule Warriors: Downloadable content

 Throughout the year 2016, four new DLC packs for the Wii U and Nintendo 3DS versions of the game were released, containing additional Adventure Mode maps, characters, costumes, and more.
 The Wii U version received all packs except for the first one.
 The packs could be purchased individually or as part of a season pass.
 The first pack, the "Master Wind Waker Pack", added a "Master Quest" version of the Great Sea Adventure Map for the 3DS version.
 Medli, from The Wind Waker, was released as a free downloadable character for both versions to coincide with the release of the Master Wind Waker Pack.
 The second pack, based on Link's Awakening, was released on June 30 in Japan, Europe and North America.
 The pack added Marin as a playable character and a Boots weapon for Linkle on both versions, and a new Adventure Map for the 3DS version.
 The third pack, the Phantom Hourglass and Spirit Tracks pack, was released on September 1.
 The pack included the playable character Toon Zelda and a Sand Wand weapon for Toon Link on both versions, and an additional Adventure Map for 3DS.
 The final DLC pack, the A Link Between Worlds pack was released on October 31.
 It contained a final Adventure Mode map for the 3DS version, as well as Ravio and Yuga as the final playable characters for both versions of the game.
-Players who purchased the season pass received an exclusive Ganondorf costume based on his appearance in The Wind Waker.
+Players who purchased the season pass received an Ganondorf costume based on his appearance in The Wind Waker.